 parties, and neither party shall have authority to contract for or bind the other party in any manner whatsoever.

 Public Announcements.
-Neither party shall issue or release any announcement, statement, press release or other publicity or marketing materials relating to this Agreement or otherwise use the other party’s trademarks, service marks, trade names, logos, domain names or other indicia of source, affiliation or sponsorship, in each case, without the prior written consent of the other party, which consent shall not be unreasonably withheld, conditioned or delayed; provided, however, that Party A may, without Licensee’s consent, include Licensee’s name and logo in Party A's promotional and marketing materials.
+Neither party shall issue or release any announcement, statement, press release or other publicity or marketing materials relating to this Agreement or otherwise use the other party’s trademarks, service marks, trade names, logos, domain names or other indicia of source, affiliation or sponsorship, in each case, without the prior written consent of the other party, which consent shall not be unreasonably withheld, conditioned or delayed;

 Notices.
 All notices, requests, consents, claims, demands, waivers and other communications under this Agreement (“notices”) have binding legal effect only if in writing and addressed to Party A as follows (or to such other address or such other Person that Party A may designate from time to time in accordance with this Section 15.3):